eniac/Flightplan/Wharf/README.md

 The booster can then use the function `is_generated()` to see if it was the one that generated that packet, and then it can deal with it accordingly.

+## Building for SDNet

+SDNet-targetted compilation is not yet supported.
+Adding `-DTARGET_SDNET` to the `p4c` command to enables the appropriate target-specific code, but this doesn't do much at the moment.

 # Testing in bmv2 and mininet